 Realized and unrealized gains on financial instruments, net increased \$40.3 million and \$61.7 million for each of the years ended December 31, 2013 and 2012, respectively, as compared to the corresponding prior year periods.
-The increase in the gain during 2013 is attributable to a \$38.2 million gain in the fair value of the Charter warrants acquired during May 2013 and a \$2.1 million increase in the gain on the investment TWC shares and outstanding call options as compared to the prior year.
-The increase in the gain during 2012 is attributable to an increase in the gain on the investment TWC shares and outstanding call options as compared to the prior year.
+The increase in the gain during 2013 is attributable to a \$38.2 million gain in the fair value of the Charter warrants owned by Broadband as the result of an increase in the trading price of Charter common stock between the date they were acquired and December 31, 2013.
+Additionally, an increase in the gain on the investment TWC shares and outstanding written call options as compared to the prior year.
+The increase in the gain during 2012 is attributable to an increase in the gain on the investment TWC shares and offset slightly by losses on the outstanding written call options as compared to the prior year which was a result of an increase in the trading price of TWC shares